stepanataccolade/docsv2/sources/integrations/imageRegistries/ecr.md

 <a name="useIntegrationYml"></a>
 ##Using integration in your yml

+**This particular step is only valid for CI.
+For pipelines, check out the [image resource](../../pipelines/resources/integration/)**

-You can add the integration to your yml with the following snippet:
+For your CI workflow, you can add the integration to your `shippable.yml` with the following snippet:

 ```
 integrations: